bh107/bohrium/doc/source/developers/overview.rst

   ADD $d, $s, $t

 But instead of the operands $d, $s, and $t being registers they are either arrays, scalars or constants.
 Instructions are encapsulations of the most basic executable operation.
-For correct execution then the following set of statements must be true for any instance of a cphVB instruction.
+For correct execution then the following set of statements must be true for any instance of a Bohrium instruction.

 The instruction has: